Top 10 Project Management Terms (and What They Mean)

 9. Resource management

 Resource management is creating a forecast or staffing plan to ensure that teams are assigned to work and productive, not overbooked.
+Learn how to manage and allocate resources with TeamGantt's resource management tools.

 10. Change management